Connecting Rod Failure

 Broken Connecting Rod

 A broken connecting rod is catastrophic.
 Typically the momentum of the engine causes the broken rod to thrash around the engine causing unrepairable damage.
-Even scratching into one of these rods will weaken it and result in failure.
-Most of us have seen a thrown rod protruding out of someone's engine block.
+Even scratching into one of these rods will weaken it, possibly ending in a thrown piston rod.